TeamTravelJournal/AndroidTravelJournalApp/README.md

 * [x] Parallax effect
 * [x] Last 3 comments can be seen on detail page

+Comments Page
-Comments Page: Reached by clicking into coments icon on detail page
+* [x] Reached by clicking into coments icon on detail page
 * [x] Shows all comments for the post along with profile picture and user name
 * [x] Ability to add a new comment and see the new comments immediately on comments page and detail page

+Creation
-Creation: Reached by clicking on FAB on timeline, easy to use design
+* [x] Reached by clicking on FAB on timeline, easy to use design
 * [x] Contains caption
 * [x] Location from gps
 * [x] Photo from camera